supermarsx/codex-cli-linker/readme.md

 - Emits a modern **`~/.codex/config.toml`** (Codex “# Config” schema) and can optionally emit **JSON** and **YAML** siblings.
 - Backs up any existing config (adds `.bak`).
 - Stores a tiny linker state (`~/.codex/linker_config.json`) to remember your last choices.
+- Can preload defaults from a remote JSON via `--config-url`.
 - Preview the would-be files with `--dry-run` (prints to stdout, no writes).

 > Works on macOS, Linux, and Windows.
 No third‑party Python packages required.